DerekCresswell/GameDesign11/2 Dice Game/3 Variables.md

 * Last we *can* set the value of our variable.\
 It would be perfectly valid to say `int myInt;` (remembering lines need to end with a semi-colon `;`).
 This simply would create a variable of type `int` with the name `myInt` with no value.
 We will use this functionality in the future.\
 More often you'll want to set the data in the variable right away.
 We do this with an equal sign `=`.\
-The `=` comes right after our variable name and does not need a space, though I use one to make it more readable.
+The `=` comes right after our variable name and does not need a space, though we use one to make it more readable.
 After the `=` we need a value of the same type as the variable.\
 What you will have noticed above is that `myFloat` is a little different than the other variables.
-I've done this to show that you can use equations when setting variables.\
+We've done this to show that you can use equations when setting variables.\
 Below is exactly the same as above.

 ```csharp